OpenTreeOfLife/otindex_ansible/README.md

 [otindex](https://github.com/OpenTreeOfLife/otindex), the Open Tree of Life data store indexer.

 In progress.
 Not ready for production.
+Tested only on Ubuntu16.

 # Installation

-Requires ansible 2.2 or later on the client.
+Install ansible on the client machine.
+Requires ansible 2.2 or later.
 Ansible recommends installing with pip on OS X:

     $ sudo pip install ansible

-Note that (as of November 2016), the brew version of ansible is out of date.
+For OS X users, note that (as of November 2016), the brew version of ansible is only 2.1.

 # Configuration

-**Hosts**: check the `hosts` file and ensure that the hostname and usernames for the production and development servers are set to the correct values.
+**Hosts**: The `hosts` file contains information about the server where you are installing otindex.
+Edit the hostname and usernames for the production and development servers are set to the correct values.

 **Group_vars**:

+Here, you define variables that are specific for production and development.
+Settings in `group_vars` take precedence over default variables in `roles`.

     $ cd group_vars
     $ cp example-production.yml production.yml